Visiting Aeroe in Winter

 Places to Shop

-· Most shops are open during November and December BUT
+· Most shops are open during December & January BUT

-· NOTE THAT FROM DEC 31ST TO END OF MARCH OUR SUPERMARKET NETTO WILL BE CLOSED (so you will need to use the excellent supermarkets in Marstal or Søby, or the Viking mini market in Tranderup)
+· NOTE THAT FROM DEC 31ST TO END OF MARCH OUR SUPERMARKET NETTO WILL BE TEMPORARILY RELOCATED TO THE OLD HARBOUR BUILDINGS

-For more information take a look at Aeroes comprehensive tourist site VISIT AEROE & our local weekly paper AEROE UGEAVIS
+For more information take a look at Ærø’s comprehensive tourist site VISIT AEROE, & our local weekly paper AEROE UGEAVIS